 3. Item sharing

 Sure, Destiny isn't a trading game (pity, but there it is) however sharing items seems like it could have been helpful in enhancing community and levelling others.
-Recently, me and another friend at LL400 have been trying to help a friend level up in the hour or two he has each week.
-Nearly always we battle away at a nightfall or similar only for us to get gear we decrypt and him not to get non class exotics he can't use.
 Sharing with your fireteam for a limited time after completing an event (like The Division) seems like it wouldn't pollute the game by forcing item sales etc, but would allow a little flexibility.

-4. Crappy stats (even with the strike point system)
+4. Crappy game stats (even with the strike point system)

 There is so little of a way to prove in a strike or raid that you were useful!
 Kills is not detailed enough and rewards final hit hunting, I'm sure the game records accuracy, boss damage etc, but doesn't report anything.

 The SIVA strike / CoE points system is better, but still not enough.
 Even in PvP, K/D ratio has the same problem.
-Back in the say, I played Unreal Tournament '99 which had the awesome ngStats system, UT2004 still offers this I'm sure it wouldn't be too hard for Destiny to have a similar system enter link description here
+Back in the day, I played Unreal Tournament '99 which had the awesome ngStats system, UT2004 still offers this I'm sure it wouldn't be too hard for Destiny to have a similar system UT ngStats

 Tiny per slot inventory is compounded by no loadouts in game.
 Having to sort and organise items with no visual queues as to the difference of items massive pain.

-Excessive load times and the need to return to the tower or similar to access inventories is crazy.
-Forgetting a certain item and being in raid is basically unrecoverable in less than 10 minutes time the five waiting players is basically a wasted hour.
+Excessive load times and the need to return to the tower or similar to access the vault is crazy.
+Forgetting a certain item and being in raid is basically unrecoverable in less than 10 minutes time the five waiting players is basically a cumulative wasted hour.

 6. Terrible inventory size